lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 This section describes an approximate path to bridging wstETH to an L2 network.
 The order of the steps is not strict but follows the general flow.

-🐾 Study the bridging guide and fill in [the questionary](#Questionary) about your solution and send it to the NEW.
+🐾 Study the bridging guide and fill in [the questionnaire](#questionnaire) about your solution and send it to the NEW.

 🐾 Coordinate on priority lane, timings, and reviews with the NEW.